barumau/pandunia/eng/pandunia-eng.md

 ## A

 a - by (at, in, on)
-a go - there
-a in - inside
 a jong - to be centered (amid, in the middle)
 a ke - where
 a kon - together (jointly, mutually)